cardillan/mindcode/doc/syntax/SYNTAX.markdown

 * `0xf1`
 * `0b010001101`

-These literals aren't converted in any way and are written into mindocde
+These literals are written into mlog code exactly as they appear in Mindustry.
+If the value of the literal exceeds the maximum allowed range for a 64-bit signed integer, a compilation error occurs.

 ### Boolean literals